nodewarden/agent/README.md

 2. ✅ Download and install the appropriate package
 3. ✅ Configure the agent with your API key
 4. ✅ Start the monitoring service
-5. ✅ Begin sending metrics to Nodewarden
+5. ✅ Begin sending metrics to Netwarden

 ## 📦 Installation Methods